schlessera/wceu-2018-code/README.md

 ## ❓ Usage

+First, install and activate the [Gutenberg plugin](https://wordpress.org/plugins/gutenberg/) from the WordPress repository.

-First, clone these plugins to your local computer from within the wp-plugins folder:
+Second, clone these plugins to your local computer from within the wp-plugins folder:

 ```bash
 git clone https://github.com/schlessera/wceu-2018-code/
 git clone https://github.com/schlessera/wceu-2018-resources/
 ```

-Then install the Gutenberg plugin and activate these plugins
+Third, run composer in both the roots of these plugins.

+And last, activate these plugins.

-After that we will explain what's next :)
+After that we will explain what's next.